 Before You Leave for the Airport or Get in the Car

-There are many items to pack for a triathlon.
-Print out a triathlon gear checklist like this checklist from IRONMAN Triathlon® or this one from USA Triathlon.
+There are many items to pack for a triathlon, not so much for a marathon.
+When packing for a triathlon, print out a triathlon gear checklist like this checklist from IRONMAN Triathlon® or this one from USA Triathlon.
 Be sure to add anything to the lists that you might need specific to you before you begin packing.
 Examples of individual items include: inhaler and drink mix if you’re not drinking what’s offered on the course.
 Make a similar checklist for other non-race specific items such as travel snacks, charging cords, a good book and your favorite sweatshirt.
 Don’t wait until the last minute to pack.

 Prepare food ahead of time for your trip.
 If you leave early in the morning, you can bake healthy muffins the night before or make a smoothie in the morning.
 Wraps, sandwiches and pre-made salads are excellent options if you will miss lunch.
 Other good travel snacks include beef jerky, trail mix and fruit.
 Try to stick to your normal diet as much as possible so that you don’t experience GI distress before the race.
 Even if you plan to eat on the road or at the airport, bring some food in case of unexpected delays.